leningy/Java-Collections/README.md

 ## Interacting classes
 - Unified Modeling Language (UML): 0..* --> zero or more instances; 1..1 --> exactly one instance.
 - In a class's method that attempts to modify another class's object, use conditions to check if the object is null; if null then nothing can be modified.

+## Streams
+- **Stateless object** is an instance of a class without instance fields (instance variables).
+The class may have fields, but they are compile-time constants (static final).